lemire/iosbitmapdecoding/README.md

 - You should now see the app on your device.
 By default, iOS won't let you run it, so go under Settings > General.
 You will find a setting there to allow you to run the app.
 - Run the app.

+## Credit

+The app. reuses code by Benoît Maison.